alkaperl/wificlan/readme.md

 ### TODO
 * Send RSSI signal strength through API
 * Execute bash scripts on beaglebone from web button
+* Migrate from firebase to local postgres, and then to remote postgres

 ### Thanks
 Thank you to Derek Rushforth.